Capacity Building Initiative for Greater Minnesota

 Somali Community Resettlement Services (SCRS) was formed in Rochester in 1999 by a volunteer network of Somali refugees to directly respond to the needs of Somali refugee and immigrants.
 The Mission of SCRS is to promote and advance the social well-being and welfare of immigrants by providing much needed community and resettlement services.

-#unitecloud provides education and actionable steps to resolve tension and restore dignity to all people in Central MN.
+#unitecloud provides education and actionable steps to resolve tension and restore dignity to all people in Central Minnesota.